Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 1. Retrieving text

-In most applications, some web elements appear dynamically, and for interacting with them Selenium needs to wait.
+In most applications, some web elements appear dynamically, and to interact with them, Selenium in Python needs to use waits.
 To handle such elements, we can use implicit and explicit waits.

 1. Implicit Wait

-The below code is for the webdriver to wait for 10 seconds before executing the next line of code.
-Note that once implicit wait is applied, it is set for the life of the webdriver object.
+The code below is for the webdriver to wait for 10 seconds before executing the next line of code.
+Note that once an implicit wait is applied, it is set for the life of the webdriver object.

 1. Explicit Wait

 It waits for a defined condition to occur before proceeding further.
-In the below code, the webdriver will wait for 10 seconds for the element to match the criteria and if no element is found, a Timeout exception will be thrown.
+In the code below, the webdriver will wait for 10 seconds for the element to match the criteria, and if no element is found, a Timeout exception will be thrown.

 1. Handling Alerts